webscreens/site-initiated-mirroring/explainer.md

 };

 partial interface RemotePlayback {
-  attribute CaptureParameters? captureParams;
+  // CaptureParameters is the same as in the Presentation API proposal. attribute CaptureParameters? captureParams;
 };

-// The below is the same as in the Presentation API proposal.

-dictionary CaptureParameters {
-  CaptureLatency latencyHint = 'default';
-  AudioPlaybackDestination audioPlayback = 'remote';
-};

-enum CaptureLatency { "default", "high", "low" };

-enum AudioPlaybackDestination { "remote", "local" };
 ```

 ### Add to Window Placement